torvalds/linux/Documentation/teaching/labs/filesystems_part2.rst

 minfs
 -----

-For the exercises below, we will use the minfs file system whose development we started in the previous lab.
+For the exercises below, we will use the minfs file system whose development started in the previous lab.
 This is a file system with disk support.
 We stopped after mounting the file system and now we will continue with the operations on regular files and directories.
 At the end of these exercises we will be able to create and delete entries in the file system.